Museums in Limerick

 From history and culture, to art and sports, Limerick is lucky to have a wide and diverse range of different museums located right across the city.
 Being situated in the centre of most of them, makes The Savoy Hotel Limerick the perfect place to base yourself if you are looking to explore any of them.

-Located just a short stroll from the hotel, The Hunt Museum exhibits one of Ireland’s greatest private collections of art and antiquities, dating from the Neolithic to the 20th Century, including works by Renoir, Picasso and Yeats.
+Located just a short stroll from The Savoy Hotel Limerick, The Hunt Museum exhibits one of Ireland’s greatest private collections of art and antiquities, dating from the Neolithic to the 20th century and including works by Renoir, Picasso and Yeats.
 It reflects the diverse tastes and interests of the two people who formed it, John and Gertrude Hunt.
-18th and 19th century decorative arts are also represented with fine examples of silver, glass and ceramics.
+18th and 19th-century decorative arts are also represented with fine examples of silver, glass and ceramics.
 Artists’ works in the collection include Pablo Picasso, Pierre Auguste Renoir, Roderic O’Conor, Jack B. Yeats, Robert Fagan and Henry Moore.
-The Museum Gift Shop offers an interesting and delightful range of high quality gifts for all occasions.
+The Museum Gift Shop also offers a delightful range of high-quality gifts for all occasions.

 Thomond Park is the home ground of Munster Rugby, one of the most successful and best supported rugby clubs in the world.
 The famous venue is renowned internationally for its unique history and atmosphere.

 The spectacular interactive Museum Experience which showcases the proud history and heritage of Munster Rugby including an impressive range of memorabilia such as the match ball from the famous victory against the All Blacks in 1978 and the 2006 and 2008 Heineken Cup trophies